skytruong90/Access_Control_Management_GUI/README.md

 # This is the Hotel Management project that my team and I work on together for this summer.

+## Objective: Write a Gui based system that allows a user to manage buildings, suites, and rooms; employees; and employees access to buildings, suites, and rooms.
+The system also has a way to test an employee’s access to a room.
+Finally, the system can be used to generate various reports about access to rooms.

 ## This is the login in Screen of the GUI.
 <img src="Screenshot_2022-07-10_173243.png" width="400">